 I am an Associate Professor at the Department of Political Science, Aarhus University.
 My research seeks to understand what it means to be part of a national, political community.

-I am particularly interested in the political and cultural forces that define who ‘we’ are and create boundaries of belonging.
-To capture this, I study political discourse, formal and informal institutions, societal norms and popular conceptions of membership and their consequences for different types of individuals.
-Much of my prior work has tackled these questions through the lens of immigration and national belonging.
-I use a variety of methods crossing the quantitative-qualitative spectrum, such as computational and in-depth qualitative text analysis, survey experiments, and qualitative interviews.
-Read more about my research here.
+To answer this question, I study the political and cultural forces that define who ‘we’ are and create boundaries of belonging.
+For instance, I analyse political discourse, citizenship policies, societal norms and popular conceptions of membership and their consequences for different types of individuals.
+Much of my prior work has revolved around immigration and national belonging.
+My ongoing research expands to political marginalization across dimensions of gender, class, and ethnic minority/majority status.

 I cherish and grow from interdisciplinary exchanges and am a member of the Young Academy under the Royal Danish Academy of Sciences and Letters.
-From 2025-2026, I am also part of the Young Academy’s Council as the speaker on research politics.
+From 2025-2026, I was also part of the Young Academy’s Council as the speaker on research politics.

 If you want to follow my work, you can add me to your network via the icons below or get in touch via e-mail.